-The company operates within a Code of Business Conduct and Ethics, which supports its commitment to a policy of fair dealing, honesty and integrity in the conduct of its business.
-The Code of Business Conduct and Ethics has been reviewed and approved by the Board, communicated and distributed to all employees across all levels in the company.
+The company operates within a formal Code of Business Conduct and Ethics, which has been reviewed and approved by the Board, communicated and distributed to service providers and all employees across all levels in the company.
 The Code is based on a fundamental belief that all business transactions should be legal and conducted beyond reproach in the spirit of honesty and fairness.
-The company has a zero tolerance approach to any violation of the law or unethical business dealing by any employee.
+The company has a zero tolerance approach to theft, fraud, corruption and any violation of the law or unethical business dealing by employees and suppliers.
 The Code also addresses conflict of interest situations and encourages employees to report on any conflict or perceived conflict of interest situation.
 This may arise due to employees being offered and receiving gifts in return for favours, employees not being independent from business organisations having a contractual relationship or providing goods or services to Tongaat Hulett, and employees' personal investments taking priority over transactions for the company and its clients.